hsandt/sonic-pico8/README.md

 ### Content

-One demo stage, a reproduction of the environment of the first part of Angel Island Act 1 (before it is set on fire) almost at scale 1:1, but using tiles of 8x8.
-It uses a custom map streaming system to allow a bigger map than PICO-8 standard tilemap.
-There are no enemies, hazards, rings nor item boxes, but some items have been replaced with emeralds that can be collected to make the stage more interesting.
+One demo stage, a reproduction of the environment of the first part of Angel Island Act 1 (before it is set on fire) at a scale close to 1:1 (Sonic is slightly smaller relatively to the environment), but half the resolution horizontally and vertically.
+It uses a custom map "streaming" system to allow a bigger map than PICO-8 standard tilemap.
+There are no enemies, hazards, rings nor item boxes.
+Instead, some enemies have been replaced by static obstacles, and most importantly some items have been replaced by emeralds that can be collected to make the stage more interesting.

 Gimmicks:

 * Spring
 * Loop
 * Launch ramp

+## Controls

+TODO

 ## Known technical issues